Loans on Van Cleef & Arpels Watches

 Are you thinking ” Pawn my Van Cleef & Arpels watch?”

-Van Cleef & Arpels is a French company renowned for its luxurious jewellery, watches and perfumes.
-The company was founded in 1896, and its watches often feature delicate designs containing animals, flowers and fairies.
-Many women of note are known to have favoured Van Cleef & Arpels pieces, including Grace Kelly, Eva Perón and Elizabeth Taylor.
+If you considered pawning your Van Cleef Arpels watch, Van Cleef & Arpels is a French company renowned for its luxurious jewellery, watches and perfumes.
+The company was founded in 1896, and its watches often feature delicate designs containing animals, flowers, and fairies.
+Many women of note are known to have favored Van Cleef & Arpels pieces, including Grace Kelly, Eva Perón and Elizabeth Taylor.
 If you’re wondering “can I pawn my Van Cleef & Arpels watch in London?”, you should consider taking a visit to New Bond Street Pawnbrokers.
-We can offer great-value loans on Van Cleef & Arpels watches at our award winning shop in central London, and you could even receive cash on the same day.
+We can offer great-value loans on Van Cleef & Arpels watches at our award-winning shop in central London, and you could even receive cash for your expensive watches like Rolex, Patek Phillippe, and others on the same day.

 If you’re based in London, the easiest way to have your luxury watch appraised is to visit the Mayfair offices of New Bond Street Pawnbrokers.
 With a team of experts on-hand, we’ll be able to accurately value your watch.
 You won’t even need an appointment, although we recommend that you call ahead, as this will allow us to set some time aside to pore over the finer details of your piece.
 We offer finance against Van Cleef & Arpels watches, and the process couldn’t be simpler: